-Pain caused by Trigeminal Neuralgia is not your garden-variety type of pain.
-In fact, this type of facial pain can be so severe that it is actually referred to as The Suicide Disease.
-Before effective treatments became available, people with this condition would resort to suicide to escape the unrelenting pain.
+Pain caused by trigeminal neuralgia is not your garden-variety type of pain.
+In fact, this type of facial pain can be so severe that it’s actually referred to as The Suicide Disease.
+Before effective treatment options became available, people with this condition would resort to suicide to escape the unrelenting pain.

 - Pain comes on suddenly

 - Pain is described as sharp, stabbing and burning

 - Common pain medications are not sufficient for people suffering from TM